Yelp/mrjob/docs/guides/emr-opts.rst

     :default: ``False``

     If ``True``, EMR job flows will be visible to all IAM users.
 If ``False``, the job flow will only be visible to the IAM user that created it.
+This parameter overrides :mrjob-opt:`emr_api_params` with key ``VisbleToAllUsers``

     .. versionadded:: 0.4.1